 What is a Wine Carafe?

-Traditionally a carafe is more of just a ‘vessel’ that holds liquid, typically water, wine, fruit juice or alcoholic beverages.
+Traditionally a carafe is a ‘vessel’ that holds liquid, typically water, wine, fruit juice or alcoholic beverages.
 Today, carafes are more likely to be used for serving water and juices.
 The shape of the container doesn’t affect its characteristics or the taste of the liquid it’s holding.
-These tend to be more ‘showy’ and decorative pieces for the table setting to make it appear more elegant.
+These tend to be more ‘showy’ and decorative pieces for the table setting to appear more elegant.

-Using a carafe is more of an ‘everyday’ occurrence than the more normal special occasion when using a decanter.
+Using a carafe is more of an everyday occurrence than the more normal special occasion when using a decanter.
 Carafes have a long body and small base to accommodate large volumes of liquid.
 They, therefore, take up less space on the dining table.
-When you serve wine in a carafe, it tends to be White or Rose.
+Also, when you serve wine in a carafe, it tends to be White or Rose.
 These wines don’t require to be ‘opened up’ as much when compared to Red Wine.

 Modern Wine Decanter Shapes

 In recent years, there have been profound changes in how different manufacturers design and produce their decanters.
-World-renowned Austrian glass manufacturers Riedel have created eye-catching wine decanters.
+For example, world-renowned Austrian glass manufacturers Riedel have created eye-catching wine decanters.
 These stunning pieces are fully functional decanters and centrepieces on the table, performing a ‘show’ when being used.

 What is the difference between a wine decanter and a carafe?

 To conclude, the differences between these two serving vessels is tradition, shape and style.
 You use a Decanter to serve wine more so than carafes, which tend to help other liquids.
 The body of a carafe is long and straight compared to decanters traditionally bowl-shaped with a tapered neck.

 Wineware is pleased to offer high-quality Wine Decanters and Carafes, perfect for all types of wines and occasions.